Houdouh/modal.js/README.md

 	var myModal = document.getElementById('myModal');
 	myModal.addEventListener('open', function (e) {
-		// use e.detail to access to the modal object console.log('My modal is now open !');
+		// use e.detail to access to the details console.log('My modal is now open!');
 	});
 ```

+Use e.detail to access to the current modal details.
+***To get the target for beforeOpen/open events***: If you want to get the DOM element when your modal is open in a dynamic way (thanks to the data-modal attribute), ***use e.detail.target***.

 ## Methods